Age of Discovery: Barentsz' Arctic exploration

 The ships once again reached Bear Island on 1 July, which led to a disagreement.
 They parted ways, with Barentsz continuing northeast, while Rijp headed north.
 Barentsz reached Novaya Zemlya and, to avoid becoming entrapped in ice, headed for the Vaigatch Strait but became stuck within the icebergs and floes.
 Stranded, the 16-man crew was forced to spend the winter on the ice.
 The crew used lumber from their ship to build a lodge they called Het Behouden Huys (The Kept House).
-Dealing with extreme cold, they used the merchant fabrics to make additional blankets and clothing and caught Arctic foxes in primitive traps, as well as polar bears.
+Dealing with extreme cold, they used merchant fabrics to make additional blankets and clothing and caught Arctic foxes in primitive traps, as well as polar bears.
 When June arrived, and the ice had still not loosened its grip on the ship, scurvy-ridden survivors took two small boats out into the sea.
 Barentsz died at sea on 20 June 1597, while studying charts.
 It took seven more weeks for the boats to reach Kola where they were rescued by a Russian merchant vessel.
 Only 12 crewmen remained, reaching Amsterdam in November.
 Two of Barentsz' crewmembers later published their journals, Jan Huyghen van Linschoten, who had accompanied him on the first two voyages, and Gerrit de Veer who had acted as the ship's carpenter on the last.

 In 1608, Henry Hudson made a second attempt, trying to go across the top of Russia.
 He made it to Novaya Zemlya but was forced to turn back.
 Between 1609 and 1611, Hudson, after several voyages on behalf of English merchants to explore a prospective Northern Sea Route to India, explored the region around modern New York City while looking for a western route to Asia under the auspices of the Dutch East India Company (VOC).